 Abiding by the dress code was the least of Evelyn’s problems: on a far more practical level, there was no standard ‘auctioneer training course’ but auctioneers did need a licence, a bit like a driving licence, before they could conduct an auction.
 After watching and learning for a year, Evelyn obtained hers in 1918 and when she broke with nearly 200 years of tradition and made her debut on the rostrum on 22nd July, she created a sensation.
 Some were expecting dealers to flee in horror but instead they just stood around making exclamations of dismay and concerned comments.
 Evelyn was unperturbed, conducting the sale with great sang-froid.
-She later recollected that she had not been particularly nervous about it: ‘the sale room crowds in those days were not great..
-The main thing to do is keep a clear head, refuses to be flustered and also to observe closely.’
+She later recollected that she had not been particularly nervous about her early auctions: ‘the sale room crowds in those days were not great..
+The main thing to do is keep a clear head, refuse to be flustered and also to observe closely.’
 She was always positive about her job, believing it provided ‘great scope for intelligent women.’

 In 1920, the Auctioneers Institute decided to revise their rules to allow the admission of women.
-Evelyn carried on running auctions and by 1926 she was a Director, the only woman to four men.
-She started spending less time with gavel in hand, her time taken up with the responsibilities that came with the department of prints and pictures.
+Evelyn carried on running auctions and by 1926 she was made a Director of Sotheby’s, the only woman.
+She started spending less time with gavel in hand, her time taken up with the responsibilities that came with running the department of prints and pictures.

-She oversaw the sales of significant collections, often two a day between October and July, which included overall accountability for the preparation of the sale catalogues, managing a large team of experts like Millicent who made sure the descriptions were accurate and gave value estimates.
+She oversaw the sales of significant collections, often running two a day between October and July, with overall accountability for preparing the sale catalogues, managing a large team of experts like Millicent who made sure item descriptions were accurate with well-judged value estimates.
 She had to stay up to speed with what was going on in the wider market and find out if any private sales were in the offing.
 She spent a lot of her time with potential buyers and sellers.

 By the time Evelyn retired in 1933, still usually referred to as the only woman auctioneer in the country, her knowledge was ‘encyclopaedic’.
 Known for her calm assurance, London sale rooms were deemed to have lost ‘a keen mind and a gracious personality’.

 Evelyn’s departure marked the start of a 43-year hiatus in women wielding the gavel at Sotheby’s.
 It was not until 1976 that another woman, Libby Howie, stepped onto the rostrum and by then the gap had been so long that Evelyn’s fifteen-year career was a distant memory.
 Instead 1976 was celebrated as the year when history was made.
-Perhaps it is therefore not unexpected that Evelyn is another DNB Ghost, not even named in her father’s entry but with more and more women now finally being allowed to lead the most prestigious evening sales, perhaps it is time she was given her rightful place in the history of auctioneering.
+Evelyn is another DNB Ghost, not even named in her father’s entry but with more and more women now finally being allowed to lead the most prestigious evening sales, perhaps it is time she was given her rightful place in the history of auctioneering.